 A bridge is a device that connects two LANs, or two segments of the same LAN that use the same protocol.
-Sometimes called "transparent bridges, they work at the OSI model Layer 2.
+Sometimes called "transparent bridges" they work at the OSI model layer 2.
 Simply put, they are not concerned with protocols.
 Their main job is to pass data to a destination address that is predetermined in the data packet.

 With a bridge, all of your computers are on the same network subnet (see Subnet).
-This means your computers can communicate with each other and have their own Internet connection.
-If you assign your own IP Addresses be sure to use the same first 3 "octets" of the IP Address (for example, 192.168.0.X).
+This means your computers can communicate with each other an have their own internet connection.
+If you assign your own IP addresses be sure to use the same first three (3) octets of the IP address (for example, 192.168.0.X).